RINEARN/exevalator/README.md

 	double result = exevalator.Eval("1.2 + 3.4");
 	Console.WriteLine("result: " + result);

-You can run the above code in any project on Visual Studio&reg;, and you also can run it in command-lines.
-The latter is more simple way, so Let's do it here.
-At first, launch "Developer Command Prompt" which is bundled in Visual Studio (Start button > Visual Studio 20** > ... ).
-Next, "cd" into the folder of this repository.
-Then compile example code and run it as follows:
+This code can be run in any project on Visual Studio&reg;, or in command lines.
+For command line execution, use the Developer Command Prompt provided with Visual Studio:

 	cd csharp
 	csc Example1.cs Exevalator.cs